 Anne holds a Master’s of Science Degree in Community Economic Development from Southern New Hampshire University.
 She lives in Washington, DC.

 Emily Randle serves as the accountant for NALCAB.
 In her role, Emily supports the accounting and finance activities for NALCAB’s Director of Finance and Administration and Chief Financial Officer.
 She is responsible for preparing NALCAB’s financial reports, accounting reconciliation and journal entry.
 Emily also assists with audits, budget development and account receivables.

 Prior to joining NALCAB, Emily was an accountant for the University of Texas in San Antonio (UTSA), where she was charged with managing payables, receivables and reimbursements.
 She volunteered in fundraising activities within the UTSA community and interfaced with local community members to increase awareness and support for community service activities and programs.

 A graduate of UTSA, Emily holds a bachelor’s degree in accounting with a focus in statistics.
 Emily is currently working toward becoming a Certified Public Accountant (CPA).

-Carol joined NALCAB in January 2011, after having served as Executive Director of the Community Leadership Institute, a nonprofit dedicated to providing community leadership development, training and mentorship.
-Her expertise includes program development and planning, grants management, and contract compliance.
+Carol joined NALCAB after having served as Executive Director of the Community Leadership Institute; a nonprofit dedicated to providing community leadership development and training and has more than 25 years of experience in the public and nonprofit sector,

 Carol is a trained Technology of Participation (ToP) facilitator.